-Arrow Slocan is home to three riding areas – Harlow Mountain, Ingersol and the Norns, Ladybird and Goose Creek areas near the junction.
+Arrow Slocan is home to three riding areas for snowmobiling – Harlow Mountain, Ingersol and the Norns, Ladybird and Goose Creek areas near the junction.

 The Arrow Lake Ridge Riders snowmobile club maintains these trails.
 Purchase a Club membership before heading out.